lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 One new entry has been added:

    Decimal: TBD1

    Description: id-it-KemCiphertextInfo

    Reference: [RFCXXXX]

+The new OID 1.2.840.113533.7.66.16 was registered by Entrust for id-KemBasedMac in the arch 1.2.840.113533.7.66.
+Entrust registered also the OIDs for id-PasswordBasedMac and id-DHBasedMac there.

 < ToDo: The new OID TBD3 for the ASN.1 module KEMAlgorithmInformation-2023 will be defined in draft-ietf-lamps-cms-kemri. >

-< ToDo: The new OID TBD4 for id-KemBasedMac needs to be registered.
-The OIDs id-PasswordBasedMac and id-DHBasedMac were registered in the tree 1.2.840.113533.7.66 by Entrust.
-Entrust offered using 1.2.840.113533.7.66.16 for id-KemBasedMac. >

 # Acknowledgements {#Acknowledgements}